Philip Gourevitch: Campaign journalism

 Gourevitch published a second book in 2001.
 Titled A Cold Case, it is about a double homicide in Manhattan that remained unsolved for 30 years.
 In 2004 Gourevitch was assigned to cover the 2004 U.S. presidential election for The New Yorker.

 The Paris Review

 He was named editor of The Paris Review in March 2005 and held that position through March 2010.
 He is also the editor of The Paris Review Interviews, Volumes I-IV.
 The first volume, for which he wrote the introduction, was published in 2006.

 Honors

 Gourevitch's work has received numerous awards, including the National Book Critics Circle Award, the George Polk Book Award, the Los Angeles Times Book Award, the Overseas Press Club's Cornelius Ryan Award, the New York Public Library's Helen Bernstein Award, and in England, The Guardian First Book Award.
+He held a 2012-'13 Cullman Fellowship at the New York Public Library.
 In 2017, he was awarded a Whiting Creative Nonfiction Grant to complete his book You Hide That You Hate Me And I Hide That I Know.
 His books have been translated into ten languages.